Little love, as Berlin bids 'auf Wiedersehen' to Trumpism

 Just 39 percent of people in Germany approved of the US in general and fewer than half did so in France, the Netherlands, and Sweden.

-Only 13 percent of Germans trusted Trump personally - a lower rating than those of the Chinese and Russian leaders, and far from the 86-percent approval of former US president Barack Obama.
+And only 13 percent of Germans trusted Trump personally - a lower rating than those of the Chinese and Russian leaders, and far from the 86-percent approval of former US president Barack Obama.

 "We are in discussion with American partners - as you know - on a great many topics.
 There are topics on which we speak and work together in deep transatlantic friendship," the German foreign ministry spokeswoman said on Monday.